What’s My IP Address?

 Everyone needs an IP address to go online.
 Although an IP address might sound concerning at first, people are rarely able to access someone else’s IP address.
 It’s rare that someone will find your IP address, and even if they do, they wouldn’t be able to get your actual address.

 That being said, there’s still some information someone can find out about you from obtaining your IP address.
-They might be able to see what internet service provider (ISP) you use, and hackers can look at your typical internet activity.1 Thankfully, there are ways to stop hackers from ever finding your IP address.
+They might be able to see what internet service provider (ISP) you use, and hackers can look at your typical online activity.
+Thankfully, there are ways to stop hackers from ever finding your IP address.
 Just use a VPN.

 Can someone find my name from my IP address?

 No. While someone might be able to detect which ISP you use and see trends in your activity, they cannot find your name.
 However, it’s a little startling how much information someone can see from just using your IP address.
-A hacker who obtains your IP address could see what websites you visit, put together who you communicate with, and be able to see your zip code.2
+According to an article about IP address location, a hacker who obtains your IP address could see what websites you visit, put together who you communicate with, and be able to see your zip code.

 If you visit any websites, hackers will automatically have access to your IP address.
 So in reality, it’s pretty much public information.
 If you enter any personal information on a website, someone could potentially use that information along with your IP address to steal your identity.
 But in order for someone to find your name or physical address, they need more than just your IP address.